hemingcui/xtern_with_paxos/readme.txt

 ================
 Hardware: we have tried both 4-core and 24-core machines with 64 bits.
 OS: Ubuntu 11.10.
-gcc/g++: 4.5 (please use this gcc version if possible, because other modules such as llvm can be compiled with this version, but not gcc-4.6).
+gcc/g++: 4.5 (please use this gcc version if possible).
 One suggestion is you could install 4.5 and setup a local link for it in your own PATH environment variable, so that your "gcc -v" command would return 4.5.X.